-Ishpeming, Michigan: Indian Old IshMade of iron, this more-lifelike-than-most public Indian statue originally topped a public drinking fountain.
+Ishpeming, Michigan: Indian Old IshMade of zinc, this more-lifelike-than-most public Indian statue originally topped a public drinking fountain.
 He's been here since 1888.
 Copies of Old Ish, with other Indian names, could once be found in other cities, but most are gone now.

 - Main St., Ishpeming, MI

 - US Hwy 41 to 2nd St., then south into town.
 Right on Hematite Drive, then left on Main St. Ish is on the right.

 Visitor Tips and News About Indian Old Ish

 Old Ish and Two Chairs